-Dominican University's Priory Campus is located .8 miles east from the Main Campus and is considered a separate campus.
-It is used primarily for parking, classrooms and campus events.
+Dominican University's Priory Campus is located .8 miles east from the Main Campus and up until the Spring of 2022 was considered a separate campus.
+It was used primarily for student housing, day care, parking, classrooms and campus events.
 This location has on-site security that patrols the campus and local police that assist with patrolling the surrounding vicinities.
 All Dominican University policies and procedures apply to both campuses.
-Statistics for this campus are reported, separately, below.
+Statistics for calendar years 2019, 2020 & 2021 for this campus are reported, separately, below.
 Crimes on public property surrounding the Priory Campus are also reported, below, as the Priory Campus borders a public park.